-Already, Trinity students are graduating on average with 30 hours of college credit.
+Already, Trinity students graduate with an average of 30 hours of college credit.
 Rigorous, accelerated K-8 classes provide an opportunity for high school students to begin taking concurrent college credit classes earlier and earn even more college hours.

 Small Class Sizes

 Research shows there are benefits to classrooms with no more than 15 – 20 students that last throughout a student’s educational career.
 Students who attend smaller classes in the early grades show significant gains ahead of their regular-class peers in all subjects.
 By 8th grade, these students are almost a full year ahead of their peers.
 As such, Trinity classrooms will be limited to approximately 16 students.

 While reducing class size is advantageous in and of itself, benefits are increased when combined with other effective practices.
 These practices include:

 - A developmental approach using multi-sensory teaching methods